-- Survey Incident Area: - Move completely around the building at a distance in order to stay in the Safe Zone. - Assess extent of collapse and falling hazard zones on sidewalks, streets and adjacent structures - Building condition including: - Are corners straight? will indicate if the building is plumb - Are openings racked? this is also a very good indicator if building is not plumb, story by story.
-This is usually seen in the first story - Is it an old or new building? older buildings are usually less reliable, and more susceptible to sudden collapse - Construction Type and Alterations? as will be discussed later, heavy-weak building are the most dangerous.
+- Survey Incident Area: - Move completely around the building at a distance in order to stay in the Safe Zone. - Assess extent of collapse and falling hazard zones on sidewalks, streets and adjacent structures - Building condition including: - Are corners straight? will indicate if the building is plumb - Are openings racked? this is also a very good indicator if building is not plumb, story by story - Is it an old or new building? older buildings are usually less reliable, and more susceptible to sudden collapse - Construction Type and Alterations? as will be discussed later, heavy-weak building are the most dangerous.
 Also, structures with light roof trusses and heavy roofing can collapse suddenly - Collapse extent localized or extensive?
 A fully pancaked structure, may have less chance of secondary collapse, but may have entrapped many victims.
-A localized collapse may have trapped fewer victims, but may have greater potential for secondary collapse - How much Potential Energy remains? (heavy objects/parts of structure that can fall) This can help determine the potential for a secondary collapse.
-The remaining, heavy structure that is leaning or marginally attached could be triggered to collapse by small additional forces like winds, vibrations and aftershocks.
+A localized collapse may have trapped fewer victims, but may have greater potential for secondary collapse - Potential for a secondary collapse?
+This may be difficult to assess, but responders need to visualize what may occur.
+With gravity forces acting on any leaning part of the structure, small additional forces like winds, vibrations and aftershocks can cause additional collapse.